1011010010100010/jm-castle-warehouse/run/how-to.md

 - jm-castle-warehouse will be installed within a directory called "castle-warehouse".
 If you like to use a different name, you have to exchange "castle-warehouse" with your directory.
 - the configuration file is placed in a directory called "castle-warehouse-config"

-The files

-Paste all files from the "win" folder into "c:/castle-live".
+Copy all files from the "win" folder into "c:/castle-live".

 ## Execute the .bat files